 How confident are you in your brand’s SEO and content?

 Technology pushes content marketing to change year after year.
-What was relevant for most of 2020 may only be a footnote in 2021.
+What was relevant for last year might only be a footnote this year.

 Do you want your website to get buried under others that continue to keep up with new content and SEO trends?